-- addDuplicateServer: This method clones server from the configuration of an existing server component.
-It duplicates servers which have the same relations to other resources (For example, duplicated servers are added to the cluster where original server belongs to).
-Server pool must be able to allocate physical server resources for the chosen configuration.
-Returned object is the Service with updated components. - deployment Target Service where new server components are added. - targetServer -ServiceComponent of SERVER type that provides the configuration for the duplicate servers. - newServerName Name of the new servers; if more than one instance of servers is requested, sequence number is appended to the name. - numInstances Specifies the number of server instances that are added to the Service. - addDuplicateStorage: This method clones storage from the configuration of an existing storage component.
-Duplicated storages have the same relations to other resources (For example, duplicated storages are used by the servers that the original storage support).
+- addDuplicateServer: This method clones server(s) from the configuration of an existing server component.
+It duplicates servers which have the same relations to other resources (For example, duplicated servers will be added to the cluster where original server belongs to).
+Server pool must be able to allocate physical server resources for the chosen configuration. - deployment Target Service where new server component(s) are added. - targetServer ServiceComponent of server type that provides the configuration for the duplicate server(s). - newServerName Name of the new server(s); if more than one instance of servers are requested, sequence number is appended to the name. - numInstances Specifies the number of server instance(s) that will be added to the Service. - addDuplicateStorage: This method clones storage(s) from the configuration of an existing storage component.
+Duplicated storages have the same relations to other resources (For example, duplicated storages will be used by the servers that the original storage support).
 Target volume must be able to allocate resources for the chosen configuration.
-Returned object is the Service with updated components.
-The target storage component must be a new storage that was created through the ASM (For example, a new volume in EqualLogic was created by the ASM during the deployment or update). - deployment Target Service where new server components are added. - targetStorage ServiceComponent of STORAGE type that provides the configuration for the duplicate storages. - newStorageName Name of the new storages; if more than one instance of storages is requested, sequence number is appended to the name. - numInstances Specifies the number of storage instances that are added to the Service. - deployTemplate: Deploy a new Service with the configuration of the given Template.

-NOTE: The target Template in ASM must autogenerate the required fields (For example, the host name of the servers) other than the deployment name and description.
-Returned Service object describes the ASM service that has been deployed.
+- deployment Target Service where new server component(s) are added. - targetStorage ServiceComponent of STORAGE type that provides the configuration for the duplicate storage(s). - newStorageName Name of the new storage(s); if more than one instance of storages are requested, sequence number is appended to the name. - numInstances Specifies the number of storage instance(s) that will be added to the Service. - authenticate: This method must be called first to create a session before starting other method(s). - deployTemplate: Deploy a new Service with the configuration of the given Template.

-- template Target Template that is to provide the configuration for the new Service being deployed. - deploymentName Name of the new Service. - description Optional parameter that describes the deployed Service.
+NOTE: The target Template in ASM must auto-generate the required fields (For example: the host name of the servers) other than the deployment name.

-- getService: Retrieves the Service of the given name. - name Name of the Service that should be retrieved. - getServiceByld: Retrieves the Service of the given id. - deploymentId id of the Service that is to be fetched. - getServiceStatus: Returns the status of the target Service (For example, in_progress, complete, error). - NOTE: The returned status is no longer capitalized as in versions 1.0 -1.1. - vsoDeployment Service that is to be checked for its status. - getServiceTemplateComponentByld: Retrieves a ServiceComponent object that has the matching id from the given Service object. - deployment the target Service object. - componentId the component id. - getServiceTemplateComponents: Retrieves a list of ServiceComponent objects from the given Service. - deployment The Service to retrieve the ServiceComponent objects. - getServiceTemplateComponentsByType: Retrieves a list of ServiceComponent objects, but the result is filtered by the selected resource types. - deployment The Service to retrieve the ServiceComponent objects. - storage Boolean value indicating that the returned list of ServiceComponents should include STORAGE type components if available. - server Boolean value indicating that the returned list of ServiceComponents should include SERVER type components if available. - cluster Boolean value indicating that the returned list of ServiceComponents should include CLUSTER type components if available. - vm Boolean value indicating that the returned list of ServiceComponents should include VIRTUALMACHINE type components if available. - app Boolean value indicating that the returned list of ServiceComponents should include SERVICE (application) type components if available. - getServices: Returns a list of all the Services in the ASM server. - This method is deprecated, and the method description does not show in the API Explorer.
-Use the attribute, services, instead. - getTemplateByld: This method takes the Template id and fetches the Template object of the matching id from the Appliance. - templateId ID of the target Template. - getTemplates: Returns a list of all the published Templates in the ASM server.
+- template Target Template that is to provide the configuration for the new Service being deployed. - deploymentName Name of the new Service. - description Optional parameter that describes the deployed Service - getHostConfig: Returns a ASMApplianceHostConfig object that contains the information regarding the ASM Appliance (e.g., name, serverURL, credentials, etc). - getService: Retrieves the Service of the given name. - name Name of the Service that should be retrieved. - getServiceStatus: Returns the status of the target Service (e.g., IN_PROGRESS, COMPLETE, ERROR). - vsoDeployment Service that is to be checked for its status. - getServiceTemplateComponents: Retrieves a list of ServiceComponent objects from the given Service. - deployment The Service to retrieve the ServiceComponent objects. - getServiceTemplateComponentsByType: Retrieves a list of ServiceComponent objects, but the result is filtered by the selected resource types. - deployment The Service to retrieve the ServiceComponent objects. - storage Boolean value indicating that the returned list of ServiceComponents should include STORAGE type components if available. - server Boolean value indicating that the returned list of ServiceComponents should include SERVER type components if available. - cluster Boolean value indicating that the returned list of ServiceComponents should include CLUSTER type components if available. - vm Boolean value indicating that the returned list of ServiceComponents should include VIRTUALMACHINE type components if available. - app Boolean value indicating that the returned list of ServiceComponents should include SERVICE (application) type components if available.